 - Non-determinate Page Rating – Contrary to popular belief, Page Quality score is not determined by the “type” of a page.
 As long as the content is useful, even a Wikipedia article can rank.

 - Tabbed Content – Content in tabs, such as customer reviews, can be considered part of the Main Content now.

-- Ads – “Ads may contribute to a good user experience.”
-That’s lifted straight from the new search rater guidelines, and it probably refers to related ads that lead to a good customer experience.
+- Ads – “Ads may contribute to good user experience.”
+That’s lifted straight from the new search rater guidelines, and it probably refers to related advertisements that lead to good customer experience.

 E-A-T More; Take Fewer Supplements

 We can’t stress enough how important it is for you to “E-A-T right.”
 If you’re stumped on what kind of content shows your site’s expertise, authoritativeness, and trustworthiness, that’s something you need to know.
 Likewise, you also have to be a good judge for what Supplemental Content is working for your site.